truthixify/inkfundme-tutorial/TUTORIAL.md

----
-title: Building a Crowdfunding dApp with ink!
-Smart Contracts and PAPI/ReactiveDOT
----

 # Building a Crowdfunding dApp with ink!
 Smart Contracts and PAPI/ReactiveDOT

 Hey there!
 Ready to build something awesome?
 In this tutorial, we'll create a decentralized crowdfunding platform from scratch using ink! smart contracts and a modern React frontend.
 Think of this as us coding together - I'll walk you through each step, explain the important decisions, and make sure you understand both the how and the why.